mdjahan/FoRDM/README.md

 ---

 ### **fordm_analysis_regret()**
 Conducts a regret-based (Regret Type 2) multi-objective robustness analysis.
-Aggregates objectives across time (with discounting), calculates global ideals/worsts, computes regrets for each SOW and management, and selects robust representative SOWs.
+Aggregates objectives across time (with discounting), computes regrets for each SOW and management and selects robust representative SOWs.
 Produces Pareto fronts (real and normalized) and identifies the optimal robust management.

 **Inputs**
 - `fordm_table`: output from `build_fordm_table()`.
 - `objectives`: output from `build_objectives()`.
-- `quantile`: numeric value (0-1) specifying the robustness threshold (e.g., 0.05).
+- `quantile`: numeric value (0-1) specifying the robustness threshold (e.g., 0.05 indicates a robustness level of 95%).
-- `sow_selection`: "representative" (default) or "mean" — determines how SOWs are selected per management.
+- `sow_selection`: "representative" (default) or "mean" — determines how robustness across SOWs are calculated per management. "representative": Selects the SOW closest to the user-defined quantile as a representative. "mean": Uses the mean across all SOWs below the quantile.

 **Output**
 - A list containing: